 New patients aim to be seen within six weeks initially.
 This may take the form of a virtual appointment or telephone consultation to establish what support is needed.
 Patients are then offered an appointment for one of the scheduled outreach clinics.

 The BPA receives regular updates and supports Genetic Alliance UK, which is an umbrella charity of patient organisations.
 Genetic Alliance has a membership of over 130 charities supporting all those affected by genetic disorders.
 Their aim is to improve the lives of people affected by genetic conditions.
 They try to do this by ensuring that high quality services and information are available to all who need them.

 Genetic Alliance UK offers great support to the BPA and has assisted us many times over recent years.
 They helped us to maintain specialists within the acute care network.
 They also continue to guide us through the NICE process to obtain certain medicines on the NHS.

 For more information see: www.geneticalliance.org.uk

 In 2010, the BPA supported the PNH Alliance campaign to improve access to travel insurance for people with rare conditions.

-The report is to be distributed amongst parliamentarians, stakeholders and policy makers and be the central point of discussion at an event in Westminster to engage political support for this campaign.
+The report was distributed amongst parliamentarians, stakeholders and policy makers and was the central point of discussion at an event in Westminster to engage political support for this campaign.

 For further information, please go to: www.pnh-alliance.org.uk